KIHT96/ida_assignment_2/README.md

 # ida_assignment_2
-code for assignment 2 in IDA
+Here's my code for assignment 2 in an R markdown file.